aaditya-paul/words_to_num/README.md

 # Number Words to Numeric Converter

-This Python script converts numbers written in words (e.g., "one hundred twenty-three") into their numeric equivalent and formats the result using the Indian Numbering System (e.g., `1,23,45,678`).
+This Python script converts numbers written in words (e.g., "one hundred twenty three") into their numeric equivalent and formats the result using the Indian Numbering System (e.g., `1,23,45,678`).

 ## Features